-Journalism includes interviews with Burmese democracy leader Aung San Suu Kyi and Carnegie-winning author Alan Garner (both pictured below by Joby Sessions) and recent features on the summer 2013 Bodleian exhibition, ash dieback, and the digital future of the Oxford English Dictionary.
+Journalism includes interviews with Burmese democracy leader Aung San Suu Kyi and Carnegie-winning author Alan Garner (both pictured below by Joby Sessions) and recent features on the summer 2013 Bodleian exhibition, Britain’s 2014 floods, and the digital future of the Oxford English Dictionary.

 I have also interviewed Newbery-winning novelist Susan Cooper, polemicist Naomi Wolf, Pulitzer winner Siddhartha Mukherjee, Olympic gold medallist Stephanie Cook, and Britain’s most decorated living soldier Sir Tommy Macpherson, among many others.
 I first trained as a reporter on local papers in London.